LoBoost: Fast Model-Native Local Conformal Prediction for Gradient-Boosted Trees: Abstract

 \section{Abstract}

 Gradient-boosted decision trees are among the strongest off-the-shelf predictors for tabular regression, but point predictions alone do not quantify uncertainty.
-Conformal prediction provides distribution-free marginal coverage, yet split conformal uses a single global residual quantile and can be poorly adaptive under heteroscedasticity.
-Methods that improve adaptivity typically fit auxiliary nuisance models or introduce additional data splits/partitions to learn the conformal score, increasing cost and reducing data efficiency.
-We propose \ourmethod \!, a model-native local conformal method that reuses the fitted ensemble’s leaf structure to define multiscale calibration groups.
-Each input is encoded by its sequence of visited leaves; at resolution level $k$, we group points by matching prefixes of leaf indices across the first $k$ trees and calibrate residual quantiles within each group. \ourmethod requires no retraining, auxiliary models, or extra splitting beyond the standard train/calibration split.
-Experiments show competitive interval quality, improved test MSE on most datasets, and large calibration speedups.
+Conformal prediction provides distribution-free marginal coverage, yet standard split conformal uses a single global residual quantile and can adapt poorly to heteroscedasticity.
+We propose \ourmethod{}, a model-native local conformal method that reuses the fitted ensemble's leaf structure to define a multiscale partition of the feature space.
+Each input is represented by the sequence of leaves it visits along the boosting path, and matching leaf prefixes define nested groups in which residual quantiles are estimated locally.
+By reusing the predictive structure already learned by the model, \ourmethod{} requires no auxiliary partition or nuisance model, no retraining, and no additional data split beyond standard conformal calibration.
+Our theory connects the stability of the fitted ensemble and the geometry of its induced cells to local residual-score homogeneity, providing finite-sample coverage-error control and asymptotic pointwise validity as the local calibration size grows and the cells become sufficiently homogeneous.
+Experiments show competitive interval quality, low post-hoc calibration costs, and stable behavior across local calibration-size settings.